 Parents needing to make emergency contact with their children during school hours are requested to do so through the front office.
 N.B. – Neither the school nor the Department of Education will accept any responsibility if mobile phones are lost, damaged or stolen.

 Your child’s health needs are supported by a team of qualified professionals.
 These people include:

 • A registered School Health Nurse attached to the Health Department will make regular visits to the school will see the Kindergarten and Pre-Primary children to check on their general health and to diagnose any problems related to sight or hearing.

 • A School Psychologist who provides a range of services to children, parents and teachers.
 Schools are allocated school psychologist time based on student enrolment numbers.

-• The Dental Clinic on site from 2019 will offer a free service to all primary school students.
+• The Dental Clinic offers a free service to all primary school students.